Rad6/vv-dash/README.md

 ## How to Run

-We provide two options for running VV-DASH:
+We provide two options for running VV-DASH (Both Tested on Ubuntu 22):

 1. Using self-contained Docker images from Docker Hub
     - This option allows for easy integration with no dataset preparation required.